 5 Give Ss a few minutes to read the Focus box and ask any questions they have.
-Ss then look at words and phrases a-i in bold in the texts and explain in pairs which ideas in the responses are being repeated.
+Ss then look at words and phrases a - i in bold in the texts and explain in pairs which ideas in the responses are being repeated.
 Check answers with the class.

-- a small things that can tell you what a person is like - b showing no gratitude and treating service staff like second-class citizens - c provided free cake for customers - d taking a big handful of cakes and stuffing them in his mouth - e when someone looked at his handwriting and described him perfectly - f his belief that the way handwriting slants shows if the writer is more emotional or more logical - q how he kept the umbrella to himself - h selfish behaviour like the way her boyfriend kept the umbrella to himself - i that you can judge a person by the friends they keep - 6 Ss read the response and answer the questions alone, then check in pairs.
+- a small things that can tell you what a person is like - b showing no gratitude and treating service staff like second-class citizens - c provided free cake for customers - d taking a big handful of cakes and stuffing them in his mouth - e when someone looked at his handwriting and described him perfectly - f his belief that the way handwriting slants shows if the writer is more emotional or more logical - g how he kept the umbrella to himself - h selfish behaviour like the way her boyfriend kept the umbrella to himself - i that you can judge a person by the friends they keep when they're behind the wheel of a car - people who seem really calm and happy

+6 Ss read the response and answer the questions alone, then check in pairs.
 Check answers with the class.